foremast/foremast/_docs/configuration_files/application_json.rst

 ``regions`` Key
 ~~~~~~~~~~~~~~~

-Dict of AWS regions that application will be deployed to.
+Dictionary of AWS regions that application will be deployed to.

     | *Type*: array
     | *Default*: ``{ "us-east-1": {} }``